MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 # Rotate secrets in Azure Stack Hub

 This article provides guidance for performing secret rotation, to help maintain secure communication with Azure Stack Hub infrastructure resources and services.

 ## Overview

 Azure Stack Hub uses secrets to maintain secure communication with infrastructure resources and services.
 To maintain the integrity of the Azure Stack Hub infrastructure, operators need the ability to rotate secrets at frequencies that are consistent with their organization's security requirements.

-When secrets are within 30 days of expiration, the following alerts are generated in the administrator portal:
+When secrets are within 30 days of expiration, the following alerts are generated in the administrator portal.
+Completing secret rotation will resolve these alerts:

 - Pending service account password expiration
 - Pending internal certificate expiration
 - Pending external certificate expiration

-Completing secret rotation will resolve these alerts.

 ::: moniker range="<azs-1811"
 > [!Note]